If you are a corporate secretary, company attorney, CPA, officer or other assigned person

 FinCEN defines this as “ownership of stock, equity interests, partnership interests, or other forms of ownership interests in a business entity that entitles the owner to profits from the entity’s activities”.

 The company may also be owned by a trust, and the person who has the power to withdraw profits from that trust, is also considered to be a Beneficial Owner.
+The US Treasury Department is collecting information on the natural persons involved in the ownership roles of US companies, directly or indirectly through an entity such as a trust.

 Who is Responsible to Gather the FinCEN Beneficial Owner Information?